Who Said Photography

 Once you have mastered the basics of using leading lines, you can start to explore more creative ways to use them in your photography.
 Here are some creative ways to use leading lines to take your photography to the next level:

-• Create abstract images: Leading lines can be used to create amazing abstract images by combining multiple leading lines in interesting and unexpected ways.
+• Create abstract images: Leading lines compositions can be used to create amazing abstract images by combining multiple leading lines in interesting and unexpected ways.

 • Create patterns: Leading lines can be used to create patterns and shapes, such as circles, squares and triangles.